Teun/SnappetChallenge/DenisMamrak/README.md

 And now let's proceed to the report.
 Starting from this paragraph the description will be in Ukrainian.
 OK, it won't, just kidding :)

 It was technically possible to load the entire data into app with AJAX, but parsing 12Mb of JSON is really hard, in most cases browser ended up with "Page is not responding" message, and I decided to embed the JSON into .js file.
-This makes app much faster to take off and to be totally serverless.
-To keep the architecture similar to the real app I several intermediate layers: `db.js` contains the data and provides basic mechanism of ordering, filtering and selecting the items within the range, `server.js` encapsulates data processing logic, which would be normally supposed to be on the backend side, and 'http.js' is a promise-based mock of AngularJS $http service, which asynchronously returns the data after short random delay, just to show my nice animated modal screen :).
+This makes app much faster to take off and totally serverless.
+To keep the architecture similar to the real app I added several intermediate layers: `db.js` contains the data and provides basic mechanism of ordering, filtering and selecting the items within the range, `server.js` encapsulates data processing logic, which would be normally supposed to be on the backend side, and `http.js` is a promise-based mock of AngularJS $http service, which asynchronously returns the data after short random delay, just to show my nice animated modal screen :).

 Although this app is completely serverless, you still need the server to run it locally: AngularJS loads external templates with AJAX.
-You may use any kind of server, or upload files somewhere and access index.html via http.
+You may use any kind of server, or upload files somewhere and access `index.html` via http.
 If you have Node.js installed, I'd recommend [this](https://www.npmjs.com/package/http-server) tiny http server, which is really easy to install and use.

 ### Grid view